-Independent third parties completed Alternate Source Reviews for the FGD landfill and bottom ash pond sites at Amos Plant.
-The reviews consider other factors that could impact sampling results as the groundwater passes the CCR storage sites.
+An independent third party successfully completed an Alternate Source Demonstration for the FGD landfill at Amos Plant.
+The successful demonstration identifies other factors that could impact sampling results as the groundwater passes the CCR storage sites.

 AEP and Appalachian Power recently completed the required review of location restrictions for Amos Plant’s CCR storage sites.
 This review found:

-- The Amos bottom ash pond is separated from the uppermost aquifer by less than the five feet specified by the rule.
-It does meet the other four restrictions.
+- The Amos bottom ash pond is separated from the uppermost aquifer by less than the five feet specified by the rule and

-- The Amos fly ash pond is on a different compliance schedule and will be evaluated by April 2020.
+- The Amos coal ash storage sites meet all other location restrictions.
+The Amos fly ash pond is on a different compliance schedule and will be evaluated by April 2019.
 It has been closed.

 - Next Steps

-- APCO will analyze assessment monitoring results by January 2019.
-If we determine that changes in water quality are coming from the bottom ash pond, we will implement a site specific mitigation plan.
+- We will stop placing material in the bottom ash pond as soon as we have a storage alternative.
+We then will begin closure activities.
+If, in the future, we determine that any changes in groundwater quality are coming from a coal ash storage site, we will implement a site specific mitigation plan.
 This process will include the opportunity for public input.